Mandatory Iraq: Early unrest

 The Grand Mujtahid of Karbala, Imam Shirazi, and his son, Mirza Muhammad Riza, began to organize the insurgent effort.
-Shirazi then issued a fatwa (religious ruling), pointing out that it was against Islamic law for Muslims to countenance being ruled by non-Muslims, and he called for a jihad against the British.
-By July 1920, Mosul was in rebellion against British rule, and the insurrection moved south down the Euphrates River valley.
+Shirazi then issued a ruling, and he called for a resistance against the British.
+By July 1920, Mosul was in rebellion against British rule, and the armed resistance moved south down the Euphrates River valley.
 The southern tribes, who cherished their long-held political autonomy, needed little inducement to join in the fray.
 They did not cooperate in an organized effort against the British, however, which limited the effect of the revolt.
-The country was in a state of anarchy for three months; the British restored order only with reinforcements from India.